gitmepho/dataiku_int_azure-services/README.md

 ## Exercise 3 - Connect DSS instance to AKS cluster using AKS plugin

-**Check point**: In the TShirts project, create a simple Python recipe and run it in a container

-- Initial setup will include installing tools such as  `az`, `docker`, and `kubectl` and AKS plugin from the Plugins store in Dataiku DSS.
+Initial setup will include installing tools such as  `az`, `docker`, and `kubectl` and AKS plugin from the Plugins store in Dataiku DSS.

 - To install the AKS plugin, head to the Dataiku dashboard, click on the grid dots, select Plugins, search for the AKS plugin, click install.
 ![aks-plugin](aks-plugin.png)